 4% of the land area (Figure 2).
-The study also demonstrated that even small trees widely scattered across a landscape resulted in avoidance by Sage-grouse.
-While these early encroachment stands are less impactful on the understory vegetation than higher density conifer stands, these areas still did not contain active Sage-grouse leks.
+The study also demonstrated that Sage-grouse will avoid even small trees widely scattered across a landscape.
+While the early encroachment stands had less of an impact on understory vegetation than higher-density conifer stands, these areas still did not contain active Sage-grouse leks.